whimc/Position-Tracker/README.md

-# Position-Tracker
+# WHIMC-PositionTracker
-Plugin to record the positions of players into a database
+Track player positions to a database

 ## Building
 Build the source with Maven: